 When students join the ESA, they:

-Applications for the ESA open to all Year 9 students in Term 4 for commencement in Year 10.
+Applications for the ESA open to all Year 9 students at the end of Term 2 for commencement in Year 10.

 Each application is assessed on sporting, behavioural and academic merit.